-If you’ve been thinking you may have a drug or alcohol problem…guess what?
+If you’ve been thinking you may have a drug or alcohol problem and you asked yourself: Do I need rehab…guess what?
 You probably have a drug or alcohol problem.
 If you’ve tried any of the following techniques to control or manage your relationship with substances, without any significant degree of success, you have substance abuse issues.

 - Substituting (exchanging one substance for another)